BugsInBurger/BugsinBurger/README.md

   <details>
     <summary><u>abt me</u></summary
     <br>
-    Hi hi hello!
-I'm Sasha (or Burger, or BBurger)
-I love eating burgers and playing Minecraft
+    Hi hi hello !!! ^_^ I'm Sasha (or Burger, or BBurger) I love eating burgers and playing Minecraft
     I'm very #cool and #NOTALoser

 · Enneagram: sx9w1 (946)

-· I'm very shy and anxious, so I'll probably be silent or distant at first,,, It doesn't mean I hate you or anything!
+· I'm very shy and anxious, so I'll probably be silent or distant at first,,, It doesn't mean I hate you or anything

 · Sometimes I can make rude jokes, just let me know if I offend you

 · I don't use tonetags, but I can if you ask me !!
 I care abt you ok

-· English isn't my first language, so I can sound clumsy or confusing,, Sorreh DX
+· English isn't my first language & I'm dyslexic, so I can sound clumsy or confusing,, Sorreh DX

 </details>
 </div>